Voting by Absentee Ballot

 - Military and overseas voters must postmark their ballot by 11:59 pm the day before Election Day.
 The ballot must arrive no later than one week after Election Day.

-You can find important information about voting by absentee ballot in the
+You can find important information about voting by absentee ballot in the brochure What Pennsylvania Voters Need to Know about Civilian Absentee Ballots (English).

 If you have an emergency you may still be able to get an absentee ballot after the deadline, called an emergency absentee ballot.
 You can find information about how to get an